 You can try Workshop Brewing beers in bars all over Raglan (and Hamilton too, for that matter) but there’s nothing quite like going to the workshop itself.
 It’s such a cool experience, and different to your typical taproom visit.

 Basically, Workshop Brewing HQ is just a shed in located the industrial part of Raglan, but they operate like an off-license and offer takeaway beers and tastings.
 You can even bring your own containers at home to fill up!

 When we paid a visit, there wasn’t even a bar or anything like that, but we got chatting to the owner about our love of all things craft beer.
 He’s a great guy and we really enjoyed chatting to him, so if you love beer as much as we do, then we highly recommend checking out Workshop Brewing!

 The shed is open from 1 pm until 6 pm from Wednesday to Saturday, or you can find their beer at several of the restaurants I’ve mentioned throughout this article!

 Whether you’re an experienced or a beginner – Raglan has an abundance of rock climbing routes to choose from.
 What makes this such a great area to go rock climbing is the Waikato Limestone rocks found only here.
 Its unique structure means it’s suitable for all abilities.

 It’s a good idea to book a guided rock climbing tour because you have a fully qualified instructor on hand and know all the equipment is completely safe.
-With Raglan Rock, you can choose top rock climbing (the most popular option), sport climbing, or traditional climbing.
+With this particular tour, you will get a real rock climbing experience.
 Prices start from $158 NZD per adult for the top rock climbing tour.
-It’s worth checking their website for the prices of their other tours as they vary.
+You can check availability and book online here.

 If you do decide to brave the jump, be sure to be careful as you must stand on the railings of the bridge to jump in, and this can be slippery!